sergeytrasko/project-euler/problems_1_50/problem_19/readme.md

 ## Solution idea

-This is a problem where I cheated again - just used golang date-time functions.
+This is a problem where I cheated again - just used golang date-time functions (from `time` package).

 ## Alternative solutions